PLAYER DEVELOPMENT PROGRAMME

 MANAGEMENT & COACHING TEAM

-José has immersed himself with great success in the New Zealand football community over recent years, with roles with both the U17 women’s and men’s national sides, Auckland City Youth team and has also had a stint in USA with the New York Red Bulls as a youth and junior coach.
+José has enjoyed great success in the New Zealand football community over recent years, with roles with both the U17 women’s and men’s national sides, Auckland City Youth team and has also had a stint in USA with the New York Red Bulls as a youth and junior coach.

 Hailing from Harpole Football Club in Northampton and Reading University, Stuart is currently working towards NZ Football's Senior Level 3 and Junior Level 2 coaching awards and has a specific interest in tactics and the psychology of the game.

-"Working alongside José and Cole at Team Wellington has taught me an incredible amount about the intricacies of football, how to create the best training sessions & execute them successfully."
+"Working alongside José at Team Wellington has taught me an incredible amount about the intricacies of football, how to create the best training sessions & execute them successfully."